pascalre/solace-prometheus-exporter/README.md

 # Flag that enables HW Broker specific targets and disables SW specific ones.
 isHWBroker = false

-# Flag that enables Usage of the operating system proxy configuration.
-# false=No proxy will be used at all.
-useSystemProxy = false

 # 0s means disabled.
 When set an interval, all well configured endpoints will fetched async.
 # This may help you to deal with slower broker or extreme amount of results.